Nickel Prices – Historical Graph

 While nickel prices are expected to increase this year, experts are also cautious of the commodity’s healthy production.
 The Indonesian output showed no signs of any disruptions.
 However, Australian operators who struggled with high production costs laid off some workers to recover some losses.

-On the other hand, the increasing demand for EVs can certainly power the production of batteries, which is a big consumer of nickel.
+On the other hand, the increasing demand for EVs certainly powers the production of batteries, which is a big consumer of nickel.
 While the Chinese economic recovery remains uncertain due to some compounding factors, its EV industry gradually dominates the global sales of electric cars.

-Thus, this can potentially revive nickel prices if purchasing continues on a positive note.
+Overall nickel prices rely on sustainability and innovation dynamics as countries look to streamline their consumption.
 Thus, market analysts predicted a bearish market price of $21,000 per ton in 2030.